NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/Data-glove_for_virtual_operations/README.md

 # Project Description

 We built a data-glove that tracks hand movements.
 Our goal is to connect it to Slicer with OpenIGTLink or with the Plus toolkit.
+The glove has a simple IMU (with 3-axis gyroscope and 3-axis accelerometer /MPU9250/) and a processing unit (Arduino Uno).

 ## Objective